 In addition to a variety of strength and cardio classes, Tonal offers several unique features and exercise modes to keep you challenged and moving toward your fitness goals.

 However, as it isn’t cheap, you may be wondering whether Tonal is worth the cost.

-This article provides a comprehensive review of the Tonal home gym to help you decide whether it’s the right fit for your exercise needs.
+This article provides a comprehensive, hands-on review of the Tonal home gym to help you decide whether it’s the right fit for your exercise needs.

 Tonal is a smart gym that offers challenging workouts in the privacy of your home.

-The sleek, compact device attaches to your wall and features an interactive touchscreen and 2 adjustable, electromagnetic pulleys, which provide up to 200 pounds (91 kg) of resistance.
+The sleek, compact device attaches to your wall and features an interactive touch screen and 2 adjustable, electromagnetic pulleys, which provide up to 200 lbs.
+(90.7 kg) of resistance.

 You can use the Tonal trainer to enhance athletic performance, build strength, or gain speed.